Brassed Off: The Grimethorpe Colliery Band at the Royal Albert Hall. Image from grimethorpeband.co.uk

 At the end of ‘Brassed Off’ the band’s leader Danny gives a passionate speech which includes “The truth is, I thought it mattered – I thought that music mattered.
 But does it bollocks.
 Not compared to how people matter.”
 Danny is partly right once again.
 People do matter the most, but music matters too.
 It’s good for our souls and for our communities.
 Without music we all suffer.

 After helping to save the community spirit in Grimethorpe, we can only hope that the band once again thrives.
 It will certainly be uplifting to hear it play publicly once again.
-Twenty-five years on, the sounds of the fictional ‘Grimley’ Colliery Band playing Orange Juice* still make the hairs on the back of my neck stand on end.
+Twenty-five years on, the sounds of the fictional ‘Grimley’ Colliery Band playing Orange Juice* still make the hairs on the back of my neck stand up.
+Music can move people.
+It can lift our spirits and power us on.
 Long may the Grimethorpe band play on.
 Music matters.
 People matter.

 *En Aranjuez Con Tu Amor (nicknamed ‘Orange Juice’ as that’s far easier to say).